 We build on full-width outriggers that are spaced 4-6 feet apart (vs. 8 ft.) to better support the weight of the wall.

+Jay Feather SLX uses a cambered box tube frame with integrated A-frame.
 The A-frame runs through the main frame, preventing the hitch from buckling like competing tack-welded frames.

 We screw down 3/8" roof decking at each seam, which creates a more firmly secured structure and reduces the chance of fasteners coming loose and puncturing the rubber roof material.